 Bobby Hurley's Coaching Career

-Bobby Jr. kicked off his career on the sideline by serving as an assistant coach at Wagner University and Rhode Island under his younger brother Dan Hurley, who's now the head coach at Connecticut.
+Bobby Jr. kicked off his career on the sideline by serving as an assistant coach at Wagner University and Rhode Island under his younger brother Dan Hurley, who's now the head coach men's basketball coach at Connecticut.
 Three years later, he received his first head coaching opportunity with the Buffalo Bulls.

 Hurley hit the ground running in Upstate New York, winning the MAC and reaching the NCAA Tournament in his second season.
 His success caught the attention of Arizona State, and he accepted the offer to become their new head coach in 2015.

-The ACC icon has fared decently in his seven years at ASU.
+The ACC icon has fared decently in his eight years at ASU.
 He's won over 20 games three times and reached the big dance twice, however, the Sun Devils commonly finish in the middle of the Pac-12 standings.
+This year, however, Arizona State is off to a hot start at 10-1.

 We know Bobby Hurley the Duke player, but we never saw a fully healthy Bobby Hurley the NBA player.
 Who knows how his pro career would've turned out if he hadn't been involved in that accident.
 For Hurley, he's put the past behind him.